 Morning skincare is essential because it:

-• Prepares your skin to face environmental aggressors like UV rays, pollution, and dry indoor air
+- Prepares your skin to face environmental factors like UV rays, pollution, and dry indoor air

-Even a few minutes of care can make a major difference in how your skin looks and feels — and in how confident you feel facing the day.
+Even a few minutes of care can make a noticeable difference in how your skin appears and feels, and in how confident you feel facing the day.

 Step-by-Step: How to Take Care of Your Skin in the Morning in Just 5 Minutes